SpryFinance/.github/profile/README.md

 ## What is Spry?

 Spry is a **Uniswap V4 hook**: a small contract that V4's singleton `PoolManager` consults on every swap to set the fee.
-Instead of one flat fee, a Spry pool charges a fee that scales with how much each trade moves the price — and with how much the *whole block* has already moved it.
+Instead of one flat fee, a Spry pool charges a fee that scales with how much each trade moves the price, and with how much the *whole block* has already moved it.

 Ordinary trades pay a low base rate.
 Large, arbitrage- and MEV-sized swaps pay much more, and that excess flows back to liquidity providers through V4's standard fee channel.
 The result: LPs are compensated for the impermanent loss those swaps would otherwise inflict.

 ## Why it exists

-Constant-product AMMs leak value to arbitrageurs every time the price moves — that's impermanent loss.
+Constant-product AMMs leak value to arbitrageurs every time the price moves.
+That's impermanent loss.
 A flat fee (e.g. 0.30%) compensates badly: it's too high on tiny trades and far too low on the large rebalances that actually cause IL, so small traders end up subsidizing the cost created by big ones.

 Spry replaces the flat fee with a curve that prices each swap by its *own* contribution to IL, so the takers causing the loss are the ones paying for it.